 CONCLUSION

 This study evaluated the microbiological quality of cowpea fritter and soup samples produced and sold at Abdou Moumouni University.
 The results revealed that the people selling these cowpea products are usually uneducated and do not have a sales license or a medical certificate.
 Hygiene standards are not respected at the time of sale of these foods.
-Most of the samples have bioloads above the AFNOR standards for cowpea-based products.
+Most of the samples have selected microbial loads above the AFNOR standards for cowpea-based products.
 The presence of hygienic indicator and pathogenic microorganisms, indicating a low level of hygiene at the time of processing and sale of these products.
 It would be important to raise awareness and train the actors of the sector on the application of good hygiene practices.

 References